LAPSCA/Netflix-checker/README.md

 - [ ] Graphical user interface.
 - [ ] Multiprocessing.
 - [ ] Account Type (Free, Basic, Standard, Premium)
-#Using :
+# Using :
-*1. liuunx , windows Termux >etc : )
+1. liuunx , windows Termux >etc : )
+- Move Your list in the script
+- cp your list.tx $HOME
+- pip3 install progressbar
+- chmod +x *
-python3 netflix-checker.py
+- python3 netflix-checker.py your list.txt
+- Then wait to get your account

 **DISCLAIMER**: By using this software, you agree that you are responsible for your actions.
 # LAPSCA TEAM LESINER 2023©